 The NCES International Data Explorer (IDE) contains the U.S. PIAAC data (the 2012/2014 and 2017 household data and the 2014 prison data), as well as data from the three rounds of international data collection (2012, 2015, and 2017).

-Additional information about the U.S. and international datasets is provided in the following three sections.
+Additional information about the U.S., international, and international and national trend datasets is provided in the following five sections.

 The U.S. PIAAC data—the 2012/14, 2017, and combined 2012/14/17 household data and the 2014 prison data—can be analyzed online through the International Data Explorer (IDE) or downloaded for statistical analysis from the links below.
 All U.S. data files are available for download in SPSS, SAS, or ASCII formats and come with documentation, such as codebooks and background compendia.